c4llv07e/fork_bomb/README.md

 # fork_bomb
-linux fork bomb - opens xedit
+script that opens xedit on repeat, hopefully crashes the system, nothing too harmfull.